 In today’s business and regulatory climate, a business should not only be concerned with making profits — it should also attempt to know who it has business dealings with.
-This means identifying and verifying customers’ identities and meeting KYC guidelines.
+This means identifying and verifying customers’ identities and meeting Know Your Customer (KYC) and Anti-Money Laundering (AML) guidelines.
 When a financial institution creates a new business partnership with individuals or organizations without fully knowing their past and present business dealings, it can expose them to hefty lawsuits and regulatory fines.

-The KYC process is usually carried out by financial institutions when opening new accounts with online users.
-Inherent within KYC is the notion of customer due diligence (CDD) which usually involves background checks to assess the risk they pose, before dealing with them.
-In the financial sector, this usually involves vetting the user for creditworthiness and ensuring that they are not on any money laundering or counterterrorism financing watchlists.
+KYC is the essential first step in AML compliance.
+Financial institutions and other organizations typically carry out the KYC process when online users open new accounts.
+Inherent within KYC is the notion of customer due diligence (CDD) which usually involves background checks to assess the risk they pose before dealing with them.
+In the financial sector, this usually involves vetting the user for creditworthiness and ensuring that they are not on any money laundering or terrorist financing watchlists.

-The good news is that much of this vetting and AML screening has now been automated to ensure they’re “sponge worthy” (for you Seinfeld fans) in minutes.
-With customer due diligence, financial institutions are performing important checks, but they’re not validating that the person purporting to be John Q. Public is, in fact, John Q. Public — and that John Q. Public is not on any government watchlists or poses a significant credit risk.
+The good news is that much of this vetting and AML screening has now been automated to verify your customers in minutes.
+With customer due diligence, financial institutions are performing important checks, but they’re not validating that the person is who they say they are and are not on any government watchlists.
 This is the domain of enhanced due diligence.

 Dig Deeper with a Free Resource from Fintrail and Jumio

 Enhanced Due Diligence (EDD) Defined

 Enhanced due diligence (EDD) is a KYC and AML process that provides a greater level of scrutiny of potential business partnerships and highlights risk that cannot be detected by customer due diligence.
 EDD goes beyond CDD and looks to establish a higher level of identity assurance by obtaining the customer’s identity and address, and evaluating the risk category of the customer.